-Given the confusion over USB-C DisplayPort, the next logical question is to ask how a user is able to know whether their device supports DisplayPort over USB-C. As there is currently no standard way for identifying a USB-C DisplayPort directly on the device – some brands don’t even bother printing the DisplayPort logo on the ports that support it for their products – the best method to decipher whether your device supports DisplayPort over USB-C is to check either the product specs on the manufacturer’s official website or to check websites with in-depth product reviews and/or information.
-Within those sites you’ll be able to find detailed breakdowns of each ports on the device.
+Given the confusion over USB-C DisplayPort, the next logical question is “How do I know if my device supports DisplayPort over USB-C?”.
+There is currently no standard way to identify a USB-C DisplayPort directly on the device, and some brands don’t even bother printing the DisplayPort logo on the ports that support it for their products.
+The best method to decipher whether your device supports DisplayPort over USB-C is to check either the product specs on the manufacturer’s official website or to check websites with in-depth product reviews and/or information.
+Within those sites you’ll be able to find detailed breakdowns of each port on the device.

-*Not all laptops and mobile phones with USB-C ports that support USB-C full functions.
+*Not all laptops and mobile phones with USB-C ports support full USB-C function.